ASWSystems/moosefs-DM_MAD/README.md

-# lizardfs-DM_MAD
+# moosefs-DM_MAD
-Datastore remotes for using LizardFS as a datastore within OpenNebula
+Datastore remotes for using MooseFS as a datastore within OpenNebula